There are a few different estimation techniques that you can use as a business owner.

 Each part of the project is assessed and estimated individually.
 These amounts are then added together to work out the total project estimate.

-For this technique to work, you will need most if not all of the project details from the client.
-As a result, this technique tends to be done late in the estimation process when the scope and elements of the project are a bit clearer.
+For bottom-up estimates to work, you will need most if not all of the project details from the client.
+As a result, bottom-up estimations are usually done later in the estimation process when the scope and elements of the project are a bit clearer.

 Pros of bottom-up estimates: